datastax/graph-examples/fraud/README.md

 Example of loading the fraud data:

 ```
-# From the northwind directory
+# From the fraud directory
 graphloader -graph fraud -address localhost fraud-mapping.groovy
 ```